SeanPadraicClaytonMcGrady/Portfolio/README.md

 Access the projects above by clicking on their files.
 For the Tableau illustrations of the OSHA construction injury data, follow the link below.

-MAXIMIZE the project to FULL SCREEN!
+MAXIMIZE the Tableau project to FULL SCREEN!
 Follow the link, then click the Full Screen button on the bottom right.

 https://public.tableau.com/views/Osha_2015_16_17/BlueCollarSacrifice?:language=en-US&:display_count=n&:origin=viz_share_link